Guatemala 1993: When Hope Is Rekindled

 It will guide you as you listen (or read) along.

-Susan takes her young adult sons to Guatemala to be inspired by the Catholic clergy, religious and lay people working for justice there.
-Her own idealism is challenged as she hears stories of the atrocities people are suffering because of Guatemala’s civil war.
-A moment of grace and wisdom from the Mother Superior restores her sense of hope and dedication.
+While visiting Guatemala with her teen sons, Susan O'Halloran hears stories of atrocities people are suffering because of Guatemala's civil war.
+A moment of grace and wisdom restores her sense of hope and dedication.

 - What role do private agencies, such as churches, play in advancing the cause of social justice?
 How much of their work is about poverty, how much about justice, how much about evangelism or are these ideas/situations completely enmeshed?

 - When the nun says the children’s “future is very bright” and “We are doing something about the causes,” to what is she referring and do you agree?